 Vaping any product with THC has the potential to show up on a drug test and cause you not to pass.

 CBD vape products can be sold as either full-spectrum or broad-spectrum products.

 While the legal considerations for CBD are that the plant must contain 0.3% THC, full-spectrum CBD vape products do indeed contain trace amounts of THC.

 If you need to be 100% positive, you will have no THC in your system; you must opt for a THC-free product labeled either broad-spectrum, isolate, or 100% THC-free.

-If you are using a pure broad-spectrum CBD vape product with 0% THC, then no THC will show up on a drug test.
+If you use a pure broad-spectrum CBD vape product with 0% THC, then no THC will appear on a drug test.

 Where to Buy Safe CBD Vape Products

 You have likely seen many vape oil products on the market as they are legal now, but there are important factors to consider before purchasing one.

 For a product that is going to be inhaled into the lungs, you must be 100% sure the product you are using is safely manufactured and free from potentially harmful added ingredients.